 - Does your local library have a high school-level textbook?

-Additional test preparation resources such as study guides and practice tests are available for many Praxis tests.
+Additional test preparation resources are available for many Praxis tests.
 Check the Prepare for a Test page to see what materials are available for your test.

 4. Plan and organize your time.